 - When the affected discover the list of exclusions and are asked to shell out additional money to meet the expenses, they’ll feel cheated, tragically realizing ‘all that glitters is not gold’.

-- A vast number of poor visit hospitals for problems that require no hospitalization, only diagnostics tests, consultation and medicines, or what is generally called primary healthcare needs; none of these are covered under medical insurance.
+- A vast number of poor visit hospitals for problems that require no hospitalization, only diagnostics tests, consultation and medicines, or what is generally called, primary healthcare needs; none of these are covered under medical insurance.
 They spend a lot of money travelling to hospitals miles away, losing both money in hand and potential wages, plus fighting off disruption at home.
-The real solution is equivalent of neighborhood ‘Mohalla Clinics’ launched recently in Delhi – small, modern clinics equipped to offer quality primary health care facilities, including diagnostic tests and free medicines.
-Slow to take-off, there are already 150 of them functional, having provided consultation to over 3 million patients already.
-Each clinic is consulting a hundred patents a day.
-Reviews are positive.
-But still great distance away from targeted 1000.
-(Click to watch this film by NDTV on Mohalla clinics)

 - The scheme is unlikely to offer the poor any succor.
 Disenchanted, they will curse the government.
-Once committed, the government may find it difficult to go back on its word lest it faces embarrassment.
+Once committed, the government may find it difficult to go withdraw the program, lest it faces backlash.
 Tax-payers precious money will simply go down the drain.
-Or should I say, only go on to enrich the hospitals, and to prop the balance sheets of insurance companies (perhaps not even that as cost of servicing such a scheme could be beyond their capacity – none, including the government insurance companies, have dealt much with the blue-collared workers).
+Or should I say, will only go on to enrich the hospitals, and to prop the balance sheets of insurance companies (perhaps not even that, as cost of servicing such a scheme could be beyond their capacity – none, including the government insurance companies, are keen to insure the blue-collared workers).

 We have lose-lose situation for key stakehlders.
 I’ve yet to factor the ingenious Indian minds who’ll be hard at work to figure how to ‘game it’.
 At the moment government think-tank is in a huddle to figure the program details.